scarstens/unraid-setup/README.md

 https://lime-technology.com/preconfigured-usb-flash/?refer=sethcarstens
 `TODO: guide on setup of server`

-## Setup Torrent with VPN for Security
+## Setup Deluge Torrent with VPN for Security
-This setup assumes you are going to pay for privateinternetaccess.com to protect your privacy while using a torrent provider, and that your local network is setup to DHCP addresses like '192.168.2.1`
+This setup assumes you are going to pay for privateinternetaccess.com to protect your privacy while using a torrent provider, and that your local network is setup to DHCP addresses like '192.168.2.1`.
+Note that deluge is more reliable then transmission, utorrent or rtorrent when you are using the UNRAID, Docker and related media providers (like couchpotato, sonarr, sickbeard, etc).

 - Signup and pay for account at privateinternetaccess.com
 - From unraid web GUI -> docker -> search `binhex-delugevpn` and install